-And thus the fledgling Martian space program, not entirely unlike that envisioned by Jules Verne for Earth’s , was underway.
+And thus the fledgling Martian space program, not entirely unlike that envisioned by Jules Verne for Earth’s, was underway.

-Near midnight on 1894 July 12, with Mars seen near opposition with Earth, for ten consecutive nights, the Martians launched a series of manned projectiles toward Earth, ready for invasion, from a hydrogen-powered cannon at several hundred thousand miles per hour.
+Near midnight on 1894 July 12, with Mars in near opposition with Earth, for ten consecutive nights, the Martians launched a series of manned projectiles toward Earth, ready for invasion, from a hydrogen-powered cannon at several hundred thousand miles per hour.

 After the tenth, Mars fell silent.

 Again, the reason is unknown.
-The cannon may have been damaged or damaged the environment; the few projectiles may have represented a full evacuation of the dwindling population.
+The cannon may have been damaged or damaged the environment.
+The few projectiles may have represented a full evacuation of the dwindling population.
 Or even reasons entirely alien may have been involved.

 Two months later, against all odds, the first cylinder landed on the common between Horsell, Ottershaw, and Woking.

 Woking was very nearly destroyed when a delegation of humans—thinking the Martians to be vastly inferior and barely able to move themselves—approached their landing site.
 The Martians vaporized the men with their Heat-Ray, and then let loose on the approaching crowds and surrounding town.

 Then, at peace for a moment, they were able to get to work and prepare for the arrival of their fellows.

 Each night thereafter, near midnight, for a total of ten nights, a green flare shot across the sky and landed mere miles apart from each other.
 And, from there, invincible and without mercy, the Martians cut a path of chaos and destruction across England.
 From Woking, to Weybridge, and on through London to Mortlake and beyond.